-- the systematic and extensive evaluation of personal aspects relating to natural persons that is based on automated processing and on which decisions are made that produce legal effects concerning the natural person or that significantly affect the natural person; - processing sensitive PII or PII relating to criminal convictions or offences on a large scale; or - systematic monitoring of a publicly accessible area on a large scale.
+- the systematic and extensive evaluation of personal aspects relating to natural persons that is based on automated processing and on which decisions are made that produce legal effects concerning the natural person or that significantly affect the natural person; - processing sensitive PII (see question 12) or PII relating to criminal convictions or offences on a large scale; or - systematic monitoring of a publicly accessible area on a large scale.

-A data protection impact assessment must be carried out in relation to all high risk processing activities that meet the criteria above before the processing begins.
+A data protection impact assessment must be carried out in relation to all high-risk processing activities that meet the criteria above before the processing begins.
 The data protection impact assessment must include at least the following:

-- a systematic description of the processing operations and the purposes of the processing; - an assessment of the proportionality and necessity of the processing; - an assessment of the risks to the rights and freedoms of affected individuals; - information about the measures envisaged to address any risks to affected individuals.
+- a systematic description of the processing operations and the purposes of the processing, including, where applicable, the legitimate interest pursued by the data controller; - an assessment of the proportionality and necessity of the processing in relation to the purposes; - an assessment of the risks to the rights and freedoms of affected individuals; and - information about the measures envisaged to address any risks to affected individuals (eq. safeguards, security measures, etc).